syncfusion-content/blazor-docs/blazor/getting-started/blazor-server-side-dotnet-cli.md

 This command creates new Blazor app project and places it in a new directory called `BlazorApp` inside your current location.
 See [Create Blazor app topic](https://dotnet.microsoft.com/en-us/learn/aspnet/blazor-tutorial/create) and [dotnet new CLI command](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-new) topics for more details.

+> If you have installed multiple SDK versions and need any specific framework version (net5.0/netcoreapp3.1) project, then add `-f` flag along with `dotnet new blazorserver` comment.
+Refer [here](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-new) for the available options.

 ## Install Syncfusion Blazor packages in the App

 Syncfusion Blazor components are available in [nuget.org](https://www.nuget.org/packages?q=syncfusion.blazor).
 In order to use Syncfusion Blazor components in the application, add reference to the corresponding NuGet.
 Refer to [NuGet packages topic](https://blazor.syncfusion.com/documentation/nuget-packages) for available NuGet packages list with component details.